ZippoGreen - Online Lighter Store

 Research & Ideation

-Interviews with the store manager revealed 2 main customer struggles:
+Interviews with the store manager revealed 2 main struggles:

 The nature of social media sales created multilayered obstacles for both customers and staff, leading to reduced customer retention and productivity.